 Dr Paul Williamson is an educator and active researcher publishing both practice-based and traditional research outcomes in the fields of jazz, improvisation, composition and music pedagogy.
-He is a full-time staff member at the Monash University Sir Zelman Cowen School of Music where he is the Convenor of Jazz and Improvisation.
+He is a full-time senior lecturer at the Monash University Sir Zelman Cowen School of Music where he is the Convenor of Jazz and Improvisation.

 To contact Paul regarding jazz and improvisation studies or research (Masters/ PhD) at Monash University, Sir Zelman Cowen School of Music: click here

 THE SIR ZELMAN COWEN SCHOOL OF MUSIC,

 (co-authored with Assoc Prof Robert Burke and Dr Robert Vincs)

 COVID-19 has arguably had a significant impact on the teaching and learning of jazz-based undergraduate performance students.
 The necessity to rapidly develop a pedagogical framework in response to ‘iso’ was initially directed towards solving technical problems such as audio latency, online learning platforms and virtual environments.
 However, this initial response did not entirely address aspects of the jazz and improvisation performance art form that relies on acute listening skills, high instrumental ability, interaction, synchronous playing and importantly socio-artistic transaction.

 This paper investigates the enforced necessity to teach tertiary jazz and improvisation ensemble performance online during the COVID-19 pandemic.
 We will identify adaptive teaching and learning modalities and reflect on these experiences through assessing the pedagogical efficacy within the small jazz ensemble (combo) context.
 The small ensemble, being at the heart of any jazz curriculum, offers an opportunity to investigate the unique qualities of real-time, mutually informing, and generative artistic practice that is grounded in improvisation and interaction.